 Book the Cruise Early

 Booking a cruise early will sometimes result in an upgrade.
-Cruise ships usually sell out the most expensive cabins and suites first, but often the cheapest cabins come next.
+Cruise ships usually sell out the most expensive cabins and suites first, but the cheapest cabins come next.
 If you are one of the first to book a cheap cabin, you might get upgraded as the cruise date gets closer if demand is high for your cabin category.

 Like with airlines and hotels, cabin upgrades often go to members of the cruise line's frequent cruiser programs.
 If you are a frequent cruiser, you might also get free Internet access, free laundry, or other perks, depending on the number of days you have sailed with the cruise line.

 Unfortunately, sometimes being a frequent cruiser can be a disadvantage.
 A cruise line might not upgrade someone who already loves sailing with them.
-See the next tip.

 Be a First-Time Cruiser

 Sometimes, a cruise line will upgrade either new experienced cruisers or first-time cruisers in order to get them "hooked" on cruising with their cruise line.
 There are two scenarios.
-Let's say you have always sailed with Cruise Line A, but decide to try Cruise Line B. The new cruise line might give you an upgraded cabin in order to encourage you to sail with them again.
+Let's say you have always sailed with Cruise Line A, but decided to try Cruise Line B. The new cruise line might give you an upgraded cabin in order to encourage you to sail with them again.

 Ask Your Travel Agent

 Check with your travel agent at the time of booking and again throughout the time before your cruise.
 Some travel agencies purchase blocks of cabins, and your agent might upgrade you if a higher level cabin is left unsold.
 The travel agent might also know from past experience which cruise lines, cruise ships, and cruise itineraries are more likely to upgrade.
-It never hurts to ask!Continue to 5 of 10 below.
+It never hurts to ask!

-The disadvantage of a guarantee cabin is that you might not get the specific area of the ship you prefer (or even the specific deck).
-The advantage is that you will be more likely to get an upgrade than someone who has booked a specific cabin since the cruise line will not have to ask you before the upgrade.
+The disadvantage of a guarantee cabin is that you might not get either the specific area of the ship you prefer or even the specific deck.
+The advantage is that you will be more likely to get an upgrade than someone who has booked a specific cabin since the cruise line will not need to ask you before the upgrade.

-Monitor Price on Cabin Before and After You BookJust because you've booked your cruise does not mean you should quit checking the advertised prices as the time gets closer to your sailing date.
+Just because you've booked your cruise does not mean you should quit checking the advertised prices as the time gets closer to your sailing date.
 Many cruise lines and travel agencies offer "low price guarantees" to encourage cruise travelers to book early.
 With a low price guarantee, you will get a refund or a shipboard credit if the price falls below what you paid.
 These extra funds could be used to upgrade if a higher level was available.

 Most cruises go smoothly and the passengers have a wonderful cruise vacation.
 However, sometimes stuff happens.
 If you have a problem with your cabin, inform the customer service staff on the ship immediately.
-If the problem can't be resolved immediately, you might get an upgrade or a credit on a future cruise.
+If the problem can't be resolved quickly, you might get an upgrade or a credit on a future cruise.

 Sail in Off-Season or to Less Popular Destinations

 You are more likely to get an upgrade on a ship that is not full.
-Common sense, isn't it?
 If you plan your cruise vacation in the off-season or to a less popular destination, you will either get a great deal on the price and/or an upgrade to a higher cabin category.
-Savvy cruise travelers who love the onboard experience have long recognized the bargains in repositioning cruises because they feature more sea days and less ports.Continue to 9 of 10 below.
+Savvy cruise travelers who love the onboard experience have long recognized the bargains in repositioning cruises because they feature more sea days and fewer ports.

 This tip is the opposite of booking early.
 If you book a cabin in a sold-out category, you might be the one upgraded rather than the passenger who booked early.
 Sometimes, it's just a matter of luck.